 Figure 1 shows the Mapper with the main features labelled.
-The menu options available from the menu are described in Section 1.3, the key interactions available are discussed in Section 1.4 and the toolbar buttons in Section 1.5.
+The menu options available from the menu are described in Section 1.3, the key interactions available are discussed in Section 1.4, right-click pop-up menus are described in Section 1.5 and the toolbar buttons in Section 1.6.
 The remaining parts of the Mapper, the layer panel and the map view window, are discussed in Sections 1.7 and 1.8 respectively.
 Instructions on how to set the coordinate system in the Mapper are given in Section 1.9.

-Following this introduction, Section 2 describes how to set up and save an Mapper project file and edit features of the ADMS input using the Mapper; Section 3 explains how to view model results in the Mapper; Section 4 describes how to modify the appearance of a layer; finally Section 5 deals with additional items such as importing background images, visualising input in 3D and exporting to Google Earth, together with other advanced features.
+Following this introduction, Section 2 describes how to set up and save a Mapper project file and edit features of the ADMS input using the Mapper; Section 3 explains how to view model results in the Mapper; Section 4 describes how to modify the appearance of a layer; Section 5 deals with additional items such as importing background images, visualising input in 3D and exporting to Google Earth, together with other advanced features; finally SECTION 6 details the tools included in the Mapper for various applications such as extracting raster layer data and exporting layers into a file, among others.